tebl/RC6502-Apple-1-Replica/RC6502 Apple 1 SBC/README.md

 Revision F+ board jumpers are marked on the back of the board with a box around the pins that enable.

+- `USB_POWER`
+  - Shorted: power the SBC from USB supply to Arduino Nano (see below)
+  - Open: take power from `VCC` line of backplane connector, recommended with expansions

 - `OSC_EN`
   - Shorted: Use onboard clock.
 This connects pin 8 (OUT) of the